A Parents Guide to Selecting a Martial Arts School.

 • Ask if parents and spectators are allowed to watch classes.
 A closed-door policy is a red flag that something is wrong with the teaching methods in the school.
 (It is normal, however, for schools to ask parents to not talk to students during their class because it can distract the student and result in an injury.)

-• Are classes fun or is it the same thing day after day?
+• Are classes exciting or is it the same thing day after day?
 While repetition is important, classes should be an interesting, fun learning experience.

 • What activities does the school offer besides classes, testings and tournaments to promote a family atmosphere?
 Look for activities such as lock-ins, parties, picnics, etc.